spring-attic/spring-data-rest-webmvc/README.md

+# spring-data-rest-webmvc is no longer actively maintained by VMware, Inc.

 # Spring Data REST Exporter Example

 This deployable web application is an example project that illustrates how to deploy your own artifacts into a WAR that uses the [Spring Data REST Exporter](https://github.com/SpringSource/spring-data-rest).